Plutonomicon/plutarch-plutus/docs/TROUBLESHOOTING.md

     $ n + f # (n - 1)
 ```

 The issue here is that the AST is infinitely large.
 Plutarch will try to traverse this AST and will in the process not terminate, as there is no end to it.
-In this case you'd fix it by using `pfix`.
+In these cases, consider using `pfix`.

 Relevant issue: [#19](https://github.com/Plutonomicon/plutarch/issues/19)